-(a) Undergraduates do not have an automatic right to suspend study, though the College will consider sympathetically requests on medical or other welfare grounds and make reasonable adjustments (including with regard to these procedures) in cases covered by the Equality Act 2010.

-- (i) Suspensions on medical grounds shall require medical certification in support of the request from the College Doctors. - (ii) The College shall not grant suspension solely on the ground that the Student is or feels ill-prepared for examinations. - (iii) Requests for suspension should be made in a timely manner.
-Requests should normally be made by the undergraduate but in extreme circumstances the College may permit requests to be made by a representative of the undergraduate.
+- 4. - (a) Undergraduates do not have an automatic right to suspend status, but the College will consider sympathetically requests made on medical or other welfare grounds and will make reasonable adjustments in cases covered by the Equality Act 2010.
+All requests will be considered individually, taking account of all relevant information. - (b) - (i) Suspensions of Status on medical grounds shall require medical certification in support of the request from the College Doctor or other appropriate medical professional. - (ii) The College shall not grant Suspension of Status solely on the ground that an undergraduate is or feels ill-prepared for examinations. - (iii) Requests for Suspension of Status by undergraduates should be made in a timely manner.
+Requests should normally be made by the undergraduate but in extreme circumstances the College may permit requests to be made by a representative appointed by the undergraduate.